bbvcs/EXP2-VNS-HRV-Pipeline/README.md

 - Example usage: "./ax-collator -i "../subject_data/taVNS003/taVNS003_46902_0000000003.cwa" -o "../subject_data/taVNS003/AX3_taVNS003.csv" (run this inside the folder "axivity-ax3-collator")
 - compared to the AX3 CSV's available on the OneDrive, this script will produce a CSV with temp/light values (not just accel), and timestamps in the same format as the vitalpatch.
     - ENSURE to use the correct output ax3 .csv filename (as specified by the subject mapping json file) when running the ax3 C++ script, and that it is placed in the correct location.
-- I'm not sure that I have the light scaling correct in this script - I used the formula provided, but it seems a bit high.
+- I'm not sure that I have the light values correct in this script - I used the formula provided, but it seems a bit high.
 Please let me know if this is the case.

 ##### EXTRACT AND MERGE DATA
 - This script will load the ECG, Vitals .csv's and the AX3 .csv produced in the last stage, and merge them using the timestamp column.